FIRST TIME? COMPLETE FORMS BEFORE YOU VISIT

 Can I bring my dog?

-Dogs are not allowed in the buildings and skatepark, but they are welcome on the cafe decking, which includes some covered areas.
+Support dogs such as guide dogs and registered emotional support animals are welcome – as long as they can be kept under control.
+Other dogs are not allowed in the buildings and skatepark, but they are more than welcome on the cafe decking, which includes some covered areas.
 There is a dog bowl on the decking and dog biscuits available.

 Is there a car park or bike park?